 “Raw honey is incredible for your skin thanks to its antibacterial properties and hefty serving of skin-saving antioxidants,” natural beauty expert Kim Wallace, founder of kimberlyloc.com, told us.
 “Whether you’re looking for an inexpensive DIY solution or a powerful skin treatment, raw honey can help you regain your glow.”

-Wallace shares four of the main skin-saving properties of honey.
+Wallace shares four of the main skin-saving benefits of honey.

 - Acne: Honey is naturally antibacterial, so it’s great for acne treatment and prevention.

 - Aging: Full of antioxidants, it is great for slowing down aging.

 - Complexion boost: It is extremely moisturizing and soothing, so it helps create a glow.

 - Pores: Honey is clarifying because it opens up pores making them easy to unclog.